TritschLab/Maltese-et-al-2021/README.md

 # Maltese-et-al.-2021

-Matlab custom-code used for quantification of imaging and behavioral analysis carried out in Maltese et al., 2021 Suggested Matlab version R2016a
+Matlab custom-code used for quantification of imaging and behavioral analysis carried out in Maltese et al., 2021.
+For managing 2P imaging datasets, please refer to https://github.com/TritschLab/TLab-2P-analysis For concatenation and motion correction, please refer to https://github.com/HarveyLab/Acquisition2P_class.git Suggested Matlab version R2016a

 Data from Maltese et al 2021 will be added soon.